 - Unbalanced answer options in scales

 Unbalanced answer options in scales such as Likert Scale and Semantic Scale may be appropriate for some situations and biased in others.
 When analyzing a pattern in eating habits, a study used a quantity scale that made obese people appear in the middle of the scale with the polar ends reflecting a state where people starve and an irrational amount to consume.
-There are cases where we usually would not expect poor service such as hospitals.
+There are cases where we usually do not expect poor service, such as hospitals.

-- Questions which cover two points
+- Questions that cover two points

 - Dichotomous questions